How to Care for Fruit Trees in the Summer

 Water Often

 Fruit trees need water to develop their fruit properly.
-It is best to water deeply and infrequently, rather than frequent and shallow watering.
-Water trees on sandy soils every 1 to 2 weeks, providing enough water so that it sinks 2 feet into the soil.
-On clay soils, water every 2 to 3 weeks.
+It is best to water deeply and infrequently rather than frequently and shallowly.
+Water trees in sandy soils every 1 to 2 weeks, providing enough water so that it sinks 2 feet into the soil. in clay soils, water every 2 to 3 weeks.
 The frequency will vary depending on weather conditions.
 You can water less during rainy periods and more during droughts.
-For young trees, make a moat around the base of the tree so the water stays in the root zone and on older trees, water at the drip line of the tree.
+For young trees, make a moat around the base of the tree so the water stays in the root zone, and on older trees, water at the drip line of the tree.

 Control Weeds with Mulch

-It is important to keep the base of your fruit trees weed free.
-Spread a 2 to 3-inch thick layer of organic mulch, such as pine straw or bark mulch, over the root zone, but keep it a few inches away from the trunk.
-The mulch creates a no-mow ring around the tree trunk so the tree is less likely to be damaged by a lawn mower or string trimmer.
-On younger trees, mulch reduces weed competition and keeps the soil moist longer, reducing the need to water.
+It is important to keep the base of your fruit trees weed-free.
+Spread a 2- to 3-inch-thick layer of organic mulch, such as pine straw or bark mulch, over the root zone, but keep it a few inches away from the trunk.
+The mulch creates a "no-mow" ring around the tree trunk so the tree is less likely to be damaged by a lawn mower or string trimmer.
+On younger trees, mulch reduces weed competition and keeps the soil moist for longer, reducing the need to water.
 As organic mulch also breaks down gradually, the mulch provides organic matter to the soil.

 Fruit Thinning

 Most fruit trees produce more fruit than the tree can support.
 While the tree will naturally shed some fruit during an early summer drop, you may need to thin more than nature does.
-Thinning fruits eliminates diseased or insect infested fruits, reduces fruit load, prevents branches from breaking during the summer from the heavy weight of the excessive fruits, and prevents alternate year bearing which is common on some fruit trees varieties.
+Thinning fruits eliminates diseased or insect-infested fruits, reduces fruit load, prevents branches from breaking during the summer from the heavy weight of the excessive fruits, and prevents alternate-year bearing, which is common in some fruit tree varieties.
 Wait until after the natural drop to thin your fruits.
-The fruits should be about 1-inch in diameter when you're thinning them.
-Leave the largest, healthiest looking fruit on the tree, and favor fruits located towards the outside and upper portions of the tree.
-These will receive the most sun and produce the best quality fruits.
-With a light bearing year, thin less.
-Thin more during heavy fruit set years.
+The fruits should be about 1 inch in diameter when you're thinning them.
+Leave the largest, healthiest-looking fruit on the tree, and favor fruits located toward the outside and upper portions of the tree.
+These will receive the most sun and produce the best-quality fruits.
+During a light bearing year, thin less.
+Thin more during heavy fruit-set years.

 Here are some spacing guidelines for thinning fruits on common tree fruits.